m110/grafcli/README.md

 ## Batch mode

-Any command can be passed directly as arguments to grafcli, which will exit just after after executing it.
+Any command can be passed directly as arguments to grafcli, which will exit just after executing it.
 If you run it without arguments, you will get to interactive mode (preferable choice in most cases).

 Batch mode:
 ```bash